 - Lack of experience.
 Kids, especially those who’ve only dealt with adults, may never have had to assert themselves or make their own case before.

-So, how can parents encourage assertiveness for kids, all while respecting their temperament?
+So, how can you teach your child to be assertive, all while respecting their temperament?

 Support your child’s ideas